Mikey1-nuel/Hello-Microverse-project/README.md

 # Hello Microverse Project <a name="about-project"></a>

 **Hello Microverse Project** is a project aimed to master all of the tools and best practices I will be using in all Microverse projects and most likely in my future job as well.
+This project is meant to give an overview what projects are all about at Microverse and help us come up with a means to understand and successfully do the project so it meets professional standard.

 ## 🛠 Built With <a name="built-with"></a>

-### Tech Stack <a name="tech-stack"></a>
+### HTML-CSS <a name="tech-stack"></a>

+The tech stack in this project is HTML-CSS.

 <details>
   <summary>Client</summary>